sathyapulse/angular-recorder/README.md

 This plugin also has the ability to convert the resulting Wave audio file into MP3.
 This is made optional for MPEG license reasons.

+Wave for the resulting audio is displayed using [wavesurfer.js](https://github.com/katspaugh/wavesurfer.js)

 ## Installation

 To install via Bower, simply do the following: